manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 ~~~~~~~

 First, let us create a ```_theme.css``` to specify reusable theme variables.
 That way our
 css can refer to these variables.
-Changes in one file will impact our entire UI framework.
+Changes in one file will impact our entire UI library.

 {title="/styles/theme.css Page styles", lang=css}
 ~~~~~~~